-Blueberries are considered a superfood for humans, and it helps that they’re tasty too!
-While you’re tucking into your delicious snack, you might be watched by your four-legged friend, with their best puppy dog eyes and find yourself wondering ‘can dogs eat blueberries?’
+Blueberries can be especially moreish for us humans.
+Their small size coupled with their juicy contents means that we often find ourselves reaching for berry after berry.
+And it makes it even better that they’re packed full of goodness for us to enjoy!
+Whilst you’re tucking into your delicious snack, you may discover you’re being watched by your four-legged friend, eagerly awaiting with their best puppy dog eyes and might find yourself wondering ‘can dogs eat blueberries?’

-We’ve put together this guide to tell you everything you need to know about whether dogs can eat blueberries and if blueberries are good for dogs.
+We’ve put together this guide to tell you everything you need to know about whether dogs can eat blueberries or not and if blueberries are good for dogs.

 Can dogs eat blueberries?

 Yes, dogs can have blueberries!
 They’re not toxic at all and most dogs tend to love the sweet taste as well.
 However, before introducing any new foods to your dog’s diet, we always recommend consulting your vet.